 - The weakest parts of your business model and weak spots in the sales funnel.
 What’s lacking in your team and missing from your investments.

 - Potential leads, investors, events, and even new target markets.

 - Potential competitors, reasons investors would cut funding, or negative market developments.

 At a glance, it’s easy to see where most small business owners (and most business owners in general) like to spend their time - among the tropical shade and white sands of their company’s Strengths and Opportunities.

 Rare is the business owner who takes the time to sit down and honestly assess weaknesses in his business model as well as potential threats (which can be difficult to see without another pair of eyes).
 This is why many small businesses fail -- entrepreneurs often have a vision, but no strategic plan for growth.
 And they have no strategic plan because they never conducted an honest business assessment.

 They thought they were doing just fine when, in reality, weaknesses were eating away at their business model and threats were looming large in their market.

 When’s the right time to get a business assessment?

-That’s why we offer TAB Business Vantage.
-“Vantage” (our informal name for our “business advantage” assessment tool) is a business diagnostic tool we developed over years of research working with thousands of business owners that lets you comprehensively identify your competitive strengths but also key gaps in your business.
+That’s why we offer TAB Business Diagnostic.
+Our tool that we developed over years of research working with thousands of business owners that lets you comprehensively identify your competitive strengths but also key gaps in your business.
 Think of it as an MRI for your business that compares your business to others in the same industry.
 Not only does it identify the gaps but it also helps you prioritize, so you’ll know what challenges and opportunities you need to focus on first.